simonswine/tarmak/docs/design.rst

 The architecture how clusters are build follows a couple of concepts that turned out to be beneficial to operate Kubernetes clusters

-Namespaces & Clusters & Hub
+Environments & Clusters & Hub
 ***************************

-A namespace can contain one or more kubernetes clusters.
-Every namespace contains exactly one bastion node and one vault cluster.
+A environment can contain one or more kubernetes clusters.
+Every environment contains exactly one bastion node and one vault cluster.
 In a multi-cluster namespace these bastion and vault instances are run in an separate cluster called  `hub`.

 For a single node namespace, there's always exactly one cluster.
 This cluster contains all the server pool for the types:

 * etcd: Stateful instances with etcd key-value store backing Kubernetes and possible overlay networks
 * master: Stateless Kubernetes master instances
 * node: Stateless Kubernetes node (aka worker) instances
 * vault: Stateful vault instances, that contain the clusters PKI
 * bastion: Bastion instance with public IP address to reach all other nodes, that don't have public IP space assigned

 Server Pools
 ************